Illumina/PrimateAI/README.md

 INSTRUCTIONS
 The Python script provided includes the deep residual neural network for variant pathogencity estimation, as well as two deep residual neural models for predicting secondary structure and solvent accessibility of amino acids.
+These models are written using Python Keras package.

 To run this script, users need to pre-install Python packages numpy, tensorflow, and keras.
-In their Python script, they can import this script to adopt PrimateAI models.
+In their Python script, they can import this script to adopt PrimateAI neural network models.

 DATA for DOWNLOADING